 The ongoing coronavirus pandemic has changed society as we know it.
 We have social distancing requirements and stay at home in orders in place.
 This is a new world that none of us are accustomed to.
 This virus is now widespread, contagious, and has the capability of causing a multitude of unusual symptoms.
 Most of us are aware of the more common respiratory symptoms and fever; however, there have also been reports of rarer symptoms including loss of smell and even stroke in young individuals without risk factors for stroke.

-Several studies are now showing that dizziness symptoms are also associated with COVID-19 infection.
+In addition to a growing body of evidence of a connection between hearing loss and COVID-19, several studies are now showing that dizziness symptoms are also associated with COVID-19 infection.

 Is Dizziness and Vertigo a Symptom of COVID-19?